browsh-org/browsh/README.md

     webextension everytime webpack rebuilds it: (in `webext/dist`) `web-ext run --verbose`

+### Communication
+Questions about Brow.sh?
+Stuck trying to resolve a tricky issue?
+Connect with the Brow.sh community on [Gitter](https://gitter.im/browsh)!

 ## Building a Browsh release
 If you'd like to build Browsh for a new package manager, or for any other reason, you can use the script at `interfacer/contrib/build_browsh.go` as a guide.
 Note